 Residents are responsible for ensuring that the grounds are kept free of litter.

 If you are locked out, please call or visit your Student Support Centre who will be able to let you back into your room.
 You will need to provide identification.

-If you have lost your key you will be charged a replacement fee of up to £35 per key.
+If you have lost your key you will be charged a replacement fee of £35 per key.

 If you lose your keys on three occasions, your lock will be considered insecure and will need to be replaced completely.
 You will be charged up to £200 to cover the cost of replacing the lock.

-Lost Property will be kept in the East Village Student Support Centre, and disposed of within 2 months if not claimed.
+Lost Property will be kept in the West Village Student Support Centre, and disposed of within 2 months if not claimed.

 The postal address for all students is:

 Clifton Hill House

 Standard post is sorted into alphabetical pigeon holes by surname (if double-barrelled please check both pigeon holes) and these are situated in the Reception, next to the entrance to the Dining Hall.

 For more information please see our postal policy pdf.